pkg-tool/vibro/docs/src/key-bindings.md

 ### Task Key bindings

-You can also bind keys to launch Zed Tasks defined in your tasks.json.
+You can also bind keys to launch Vector Tasks defined in your tasks.json.
 See the [tasks documentation](tasks.md#custom-keybindings-for-tasks) for more.